nsubordin81/blog.synapseflux.com/docs/_drafts/2024-12-05-inventorying-genai-novelty.md

 published: false
 ---

-keeping a running list of things gen ai is uniquely good for as you think of them or try them or hear about them.
+keeping a running list of things llms are uniquely good for as you think of them or try them or hear about them.

+- user customization
+- breadth and open ended goals that aren't precise
+- dynamic experience
+- internet-in-your-pocket